-Whether you are self-employed or are an employee, you may be able to deduct certain expenses for the part of your home you use for business despite the general denial of business expense deductions for the home.
+Whether you are self-employed or are an employee, you may be able to deduct certain expenses for the part of your home you use for business.

-To deduct expenses for business use of the home, part of your home must be used as one of the following:
+To deduct expenses for business use of the home, you must use part of your home as one of the following:

 - Exclusively and regularly as your principal place of business for your trade or business

 - Exclusively and regularly as a place where you meet and deal with your patients, clients, or customers in the normal course of your trade or business; or

 - A separate structure used exclusively and regularly in connection with your trade or business that is not attached to your home

 - On a regular basis for certain storage use

 If the exclusive-use requirement applies, you cannot deduct business expenses for any part of your home that you use both for personal and business purposes.
 For example, if you are an attorney and use the den of your home to write legal briefs and for personal purposes, you may not deduct any business use of your home expenses.
 Further, under the principal place of business test, you must determine that your home is the principal place of your trade or business after considering where you perform your most important business activities and where you spend most of your business activity time, in order to deduct expenses for the business use of your home.
 Additionally, a portion of your home may qualify as your principal place of business if you use it for the administrative or management activities of your trade or business and you have no other fixed location where you conduct substantial administrative and management activities for that trade or business.
 An employee may only deduct business use of the home expenses when he or she uses the business part of the home regularly and exclusively and for the employer's convenience.